sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

 elasticdl-test-mnist-allreduce-worker-1   1/1     Running   0          98s
 ```

-Then, we can view the loss in the worker log using
+Then, we can view the loss in the worker log using the following command

 ```bash
 kubectl logs elasticdl-test-mnist-allreduce-worker-0 | grep Loss
 ```

-The output looks like the following.
+The outputs look like.

 ```txt
 [2020-08-27 13:22:47,930] [INFO] [worker.py:627:_process_minibatch] Loss = 2.686038017272949, steps = 2